 Our liturgy varies slightly from week-to-week.
 You can find a sample bulletin here (pdf).
 Below is an explanation of what we do in worship

 Just as we would not barge into the Oval Office or a King’s throne room, we await God’s summons and invitation in the Call to Worship.
 This is a Scripture text that commands us to worship.
 Given that we are not able to worship God in our own power and strength, we then invoke His help with a short prayer.
 God responds by greeting us.
 Thankfully, He greets us in “Grace and peace,” not in justice and the condemnation we deserve, so we sing a song a praise.

 - God’s Greeting

 God Renews His Baptismal Promise

-After entering the presence of our Covenant Lord, it’s important that we’re reminded of our standing before God and identity in Christ.
+After entering the presence of our Covenant Lord, it’s important that we’re reminded of our standing before God and our identity in Christ.
 Therefore, we first hear His Law read to us.
 The Law speaks justice and righteousness, so our ongoing rebellion is manifest.
 We, then, respond by confessing our sins to Him.
 Thankfully, God has not left us under the Law.
 He sent Christ to fulfill its demands for us, so we then hear a reading of Gospel comfort and respond by confessing our faith.
 Our minister, then, pronounces God’s pardon upon those that trust in Christ, so we answer God by singing His praise and drawing near in a time of intercession.
 Being washed of our sins in Christ is the promise of Baptism, which promise is renewed during this part of the service.